Philippine one-peso coin: Flora and Fauna Series

-From 1983 to 1990 and 1991 to 1994, two new one peso coins were issued, the latter of a smaller size concurrent to the last four years of the series.
+From September 30, 1983 to April 1, 1991 and April 1991 to 1994, two new one peso coins were issued, the latter of a smaller size concurrent to the last four years of the series.
 The obverse now features the year of minting and a profile of Rizal faced on the right on the obverse.
 An image of Anoa mindorensis, or, ambiguously, tamaraw, an animal native to the Philippines, and the denomination, are all on the reverse.

 BSP Coin Series

-Issued from 1995 to 2003 in copper-nickel and from 2004 to 2017 in nickel-plated steel, the coin features an enlarged denomination on the obverse, while the inscription 'Bangko Sentral ng Pilipinas' and its official seal are all on the reverse.
+Issued from 1995 to 2003 in copper-nickel and from 2003 to 2017 in nickel-plated steel, the coin features an enlarged denomination on the obverse, while the inscription 'Bangko Sentral ng Pilipinas' and its official seal are all on the reverse.

 Since August 2006, it has been known that the one-peso coin of this series has the same size as the 1 dirham coin of the United Arab Emirates.
 This has led to the one-peso coins being used for vending machine fraud in the United Arab Emirates.

 New Generation Currency Coin Series

-Issued in 2018, the new one peso coin features a portrait of José Rizal, denomination and year of issue on the obverse.
+Issued in 2017, the new one peso coin features a portrait of José Rizal, denomination and year of issue on the obverse.
 The reverse design features the Waling-waling orchid along with the logo of the Bangko Sentral ng Pilipinas.

 Version history

 Commemorative coins

+In 1992, the coin was featured with a 50-year anniversary of the Battle of Bataan.

 In December 2011, the Bangko Sentral ng Pilipinas (BSP) released a limited edition commemorative one-peso coin. minted as a tribute to the national hero Jose Rizal who celebrated his 150th birth anniversary last June 19, 2011.

 In November 2017, the Bangko Sentral ng Pilipinas unveiled a commemorative one-peso coin design for the 50th anniversary of the ASEAN, in conjunction with the Philippines' hosting of the ASEAN Summit.